Client Data Protection Policy

 For the performance of our contracts with you or to take steps at your request before entering into a contract

-Third party IT, practice management systems and communications service providers
+Third party IT, practice management systems, online data room hosting providers, and communications service providers

 To carry out associated administration and accounting in relation with your matters, including: